PhoneSwitchBoard/Switchboard-Website-Docs/docs/extension.md

 ## Create new Mobile Extension

-You can also use your mobile phone to make and receive calls from the Switchboard interface.
+You can also use your mobile phone to make and receive calls from the **Switchboard Cloud** interface.
 We recommend using a phone connected to the local network, but if you are out of the office one day you can use your cell phone and stay connected to the phone system.

 To create a mobile extension go to `User Settings` -> `Create Extension`.
 Choose Mobile type, with any of the prefixes (but you cannot have more than one mobile extension with the same prefix).
 Note that the resulting extension number will be = the prefix + agent number.